 The best way to track your Onewheel is to have an Apple Airtag or a Samsung SmartTag hidden within your Onewheel GT somewhere.
 While the goal is to hide these trackers within the board, the tracker should be accessible enough to replace the battery within the year.

-The best place to hide and properly secure an AirTag or Smart Tag within a Onewheel GT is between the bumper and front control box.
+The best place to hide and properly secure an AirTag or Smart Tag within a Onewheel GT, Pint or even XR is between the bumper and front control box.
 Either cutting a portion of the bumper to allow the AirTag to fit within the bumper or securing it alongside the controller wires ensures its security and ease of access.

 Making a Free Airtag Holder for Onewheel GT – Hack